 Where to stay in winter in Berlin

 Berlin is cosy and gorgeous.
-We have loved this city so much, thinking sometimes what could be our life living there.
-Many of our friends, recently, have relocated their job and daily activities in Berlin.
-The spaces are renovating and the vibes are the same we were experiencing five years ago in London.
+We have loved this city so much, sometimes thinking what could be our life living there.
+Many of our friends recently, have relocated their job and daily activities in Berlin.
+The spaces are renovating and the vibes are the same as we experienced five years ago in London.